Medida de similitud entre embeddings

 To choose the similarity system we are going to use, we must take into account the space in which we are working.

-• If we are working in a high dimensional space, with normalized embeddings, cosine similarity works best.
-For example OpenAI generates normalized embeddings, so cosine similarity works best.
+• If we are working in a high-dimensional space, with normalized embeddings, cosine similarity works best.
+For example, OpenAI generates normalized embeddings, so cosine similarity works best.

 Continue reading